dsgrid/dsgrid/dev/spark_overview.md

    settings across jobs.
 Note that some settings must be made before the Spark JVM starts, like `spark.driver.memory`, and so this is your last chance to customize those values.

-3. SparkSession construction: You can customize things like executor settings when you construct the `SparkSession` in Python.
-This example will ensure that the job will start a single executor with a single core and use all available memory.
+3. SparkSession construction inside a Python process: You can customize things like executor settings when you construct the `SparkSession` in Python.
+For example, this code block will create a session where the job starts a single executor with a single core that uses all available memory.
 ```
 from pyspark import SparkConf
 from pyspark.sql import SparkSession